 Jesus is the Mediator between God and mankind.
 Yet, Trinitarians claim Jesus is also God, and call him “God-man.”Trinitarians say: “Jesus MUST be God in order to be our mediator.”

-This is the crux of their argument.
-Trinitarians equivocate by changing the meaning of mediator, since Jesus being the mediator BETWEEN humans and God (1 Timothy 2:5) presents a problem with their Trinity doctrine.
-(2 Corinthians 10:3-4)
+That is the crux of their argument.
+Since there is nothing in the scriptures to support such an idea, Trinitarians resort to equivocation by changing the meaning of “mediator”, since Jesus being the mediator BETWEEN humans and God (1 Timothy 2:5) presents a huge problem for their Trinity doctrine.
+(2 Corinthians 10:3-4).

-By definition, a mediator is neither of the two parties for whom he mediates.
+Thus, by definition, a mediator is neither of the two parties for whom he mediates.
 The two parties discussed here are the “one God” and “mankind”.
-The
+The “one mediator” between these two parties is “Christ Jesus”.
+The foundation of their argument against the plain truth of 1 Timothy 2:5, therefore, rests on a bogus premise.
+Thus, their entire argument fails.

 The Bible says God cannot die.
 Yet Trinitarians assert that Jesus must be God himself in order to die for the sins of mankind stands in stark contradiction to all scriptural evidence.
 It was Jesus, not God, who died for sins.